-So the proposition is now a statement about when tropicalization commutes with intersection.
-By lifting results for tropical intersections, these two operations commute whenever they intersect locally in the expected dimension~\cite{OP}, see also~\cite{He19,OR,R12}.
+Thus the proposition becomes a statement about when tropicalization commutes with intersection.
+By general results on tropical intersections, these two operations commute whenever the intersection is locally of the expected dimension~\cite{OP}; see also~\cite{He19,OR,R12}.

-The statement of the theorem follows from a Riemann--Hurwitz computation: the spaces $\mathsf{D}_g(A_i)$ have codimension $g$ in $\mathcal M_{g,n}$. \end{proof}
+The statement of the theorem then follows from a Riemann--Hurwitz computation: the spaces $\mathsf{D}_g(A_i)$ have codimension $g$ in $\mathcal M_{g,n}$. \end{proof}

-For example, by an application of the theorem above, the $r = 1$ case of the realizability of Speyer's theorem, proved in Section~\ref{sec: genus 1}, implies the general case of well-spacedness for trivalent domains.
+For example, by applying the theorem above, the $r = 1$ case of the realizability of Speyer's theorem, proved in Section~\ref{sec: genus 1}, implies the general case of well-spacedness for trivalent domains.
 Similarly, the genus $2$ results for $r=1$ imply results in higher dimensional targets.
 However, one should note that there exist more exotic forms of non-realizability for tropical curves of higher genus.
-See, for example, recent work of Koyama~\cite{Koy23}.
+See recent work of Koyama~\cite{Koy23}.

-It should be possible to modify the theorem above to work without the maximal degeneracy hypothesis, but as our goal is to show the utility of the methods, we don't go into this here.
+It should be possible to modify the theorem to work without the maximal degeneracy hypothesis.
+However, our goal is to show the utility of the methods, we do not go into this here.